Neutrinos from Diffuse Supernova Background: Conclusions

 The diffuse supernova neutrino background is a guaranteed neutrino flux that encodes information about the entire core-collapse supernova population in the observable universe.
 Its detection can serve as an independent indirect measurement of the core-collapse supernova rate, the fraction of black-hole-forming supernova progenitors, and the average neutrino flux per progenitor.
 Due to the unknowns connected to the neutrino flavor evolution in the dense environments and potential physics beyond the Standard Model in the neutrino sector, as well as uncertainties of the astrophysical parameters, to extract the most information, it is vital to detect diffuse supernova neutrino background in all flavors.
-The prospects for detecting the $\bar\nu_e$ and $\nu_e$ are optimistic.
+The prospects for detecting the $\bar\nu_e$ and $\nu_e$ are optimistic, especially now that the gadolinium-enriched Super-Kamiokande detector has already started seeing over 2$\sigma$ hints~\cite{SK-slides-2024}.
 New strategies for detecting the non-electron flavor component are needed.

-\begin{acknowledgement} Research by the author was supported by National Science Foundation (Grant No. PHY-2020275).
-The author also would like to thank Kavli Institute for Theoretical Physics (KITP) for the hospitality during this work.
-KITP is supported in part by the National Science Foundation (Grant No. NSF PHY-1748958). \end{acknowledgement}